Teenager accused of shooting woman on Pollard Road in Daphne

 DAPHNE, Ala.
-(WALA) -- Daphne Police are searching for a 17-year-old boy accused of shooting a woman on Pollard Road.
+(WALA) -- Daphne police say a teenager accused of shooting a woman at a busy intersection is in custody this morning.

+According to the Daphne Police Department, the 17-year-old suspect was arrested in Mobile.
+At last check, the suspect was awaiting transfer back to Daphne.

-The shooting happened around 5:30 p.m. on Wednesday near the intersection with County Road 64.
+The shooting happened around 5:30 p.m. on Wednesday near the intersection of Pollard Road and County Road 64.

 Investigators said the shot was fired during a dispute between two groups of people who were known to each other.